MarlonTancredo/MarlonTancredo/README.md

 ### Hi there!
 I am Marlon Tancredo

 - 🔭 I’m a Front-end developer.
-- 🌱 I’m currently using in personal projects TypeScript and React.
+- 🌱 I’m currently using TypeScript and React in my personal projects.

 ##